DemirInce/CS171_FinalProject_BlockchainMoneyTransfer/README.md

 ### **Failure Recovery**

 A peer that has been put into a dead state using the `failProcess` command will not reply to incoming messages.
-When an user enters `FixProcess` on the terminal, the peer will query all other peers for the required data to bring itself up to date.
+When a user enters `FixProcess` on the terminal, the peer will query all other peers for the required data to bring itself up to date.
 The peer will adopt the reply with the longest blockchain depth.

 ### **On The Fly Recovery**